 It was at this time that two guides with an ardent desire to improve the way in which safaris were operated started Wilderness Safaris.
 They both had an intense and intrinsic love of the environment and the country and believed fervently that time was ripe for change.

 The first step was to set up an operation based in Maun, Botswana, so as to maximise the time spent in the prime game viewing areas.
-Next, better Land Rovers were used and Specialist Safaris were introduced - and the business began to grow.
+Next, better Land Rovers were used and Specialist Safaris were introduced, and the business began to grow.
 Likeminded guides joined and Wilderness Safaris began to spread out into neighbouring countries.
-By the nineties, Wilderness was a well-known mobile camping safari company and had begun to develop a few permanent camps.
+By the nineties, Wilderness was a well-known mobile camping safari company and had begun to build a few permanent camps.

-Today, the scope and variety of areas that Wilderness currently manages is beyond compare.
-Our aim is to operate in the best wilderness and wildlife areas in all countries in which we are present and expansion of the group, most recently into Zambia, constantly provides opportunities to enter fantastic new locations.
-Our mobile camping safaris have also undergone much development in the last two years with the most important feature being that we are now able to operate largely in our concession areas allowing greater privacy and exclusivity than we had when the company was started.
+Today, the scope and variety of areas that Wilderness currently manages is beyond compare, having grown to over 50 exclusive camps and lodges in eight African countries.
+But while we may have increased in size, our culture and values have remained the same.
+Our aim is (as it has always been) to operate in the best wilderness and wildlife areas in all countries in which we are present, while we are seek opportunities to enter fantastic new locations with significant conservation needs.
+Our mobile camping safaris – Explorations – have also undergone much development in that we are able to operate largely in our concession areas, allowing greater privacy and exclusivity than we had when the company was started.

 In a sense, this has taken us back to our source, which has been pleasing for a group of people who take so much pride in where they have come from and seek to remain true to their origins.